 Living in Oman

-With a population of 3.9 million people, Oman takes pride in its strong international relations.
-Oman is registered as a member of the Arab League and the United Nations creating a safe and secure foreign agreement when it comes to expats and tourists frequenting the country.
-Foreigners need not worry about being lost in translation since most street signs are in both English and Arabic.
+With a population of 4.7 million, Oman takes pride in its strong international relations.
+It is a registered member of the Arab League and the United Nations which ensures a safe and secure foreign agreement when it comes to expats frequenting the country.
+Muscat, the capital, is where 50% of the population and most expats live.
+Oman is also blessed with diverse landscapes.
+From coconut groves, banana plantations to pristine beaches and sand dunes, this country has it all.

 Open a current account in Oman